WinterWinds-Robotics/ie-connectivity-tester/README.md

 To use the app, click on the app icon on your Edge Device or go to `https://<IED_IP>/conntest/`.
 Use the navigation bar on the top of the page to choose a tool and use the provided input dialogs to execute them.

 ![usage](/docs/graphics/conntest_01.png)

+### Zenoh

+The host:port field presently isn't used for anything and can be left as default.
+When the SEND button is pressed, the most recent message received on the Zenoh bus--subscribed to "**"--is displayed.

 ### Ping